pateljheel/swen777-rp-toga/README.md

+# SWEN 777 Software Quality Assurance Research Proposal

+## Team Members
+1. Ahir, Love
+2. Patel, Jheel
+3. Sajjala, Swetha

+## TOGA

+This is the fork of the original TOGA implementation hosted on microsoft Github.
+All the new changes made to the TOGA as part of SWEN 777 Research Project will be committed here.

+## Progress

+### Midterm Submission (Oct 29th 2024)

+As part of midterm submission, we've replicated TOGA results by evaluating the model on our local machines.
+The results are shown below.

 # ToGA Artifact

 This repository contains the replication artifact for TOGA: A Neural Method for Test Oracle Generation to appear in ICSE 2022.